zama-ai/tfhe-rs/tfhe/docs/guides/c_api.md

 ## Commented code of a uint128 subtraction using `TFHE-rs C API`.

+The following example demonstrates uint128 subtraction using the **TFHE-rs** C API:

 {% hint style="warning" %}
-WARNING: The following example does not have proper memory management in the error case to make it easier to fit the code on this page.
+**WARNING**: this example omits proper memory management in the error case to improve code readability.
 {% endhint %}

-To run the example below, the above CMakeLists.txt and main.c files need to be in the same directory.
-The commands to run are:
+Ensure the above `CMakeLists.txt` and `main.c` files are in the same directory.
+Use the following commands to execute the example:

 ```shell
 # /!\ Be sure to update CMakeLists.txt to give the absolute path to the compiled tfhe library